Student Rights and Responsibilities

 NetMath is best suited for students who are organized, able to learn independently, are motivated to earn credit in a college level course, have time to put into the course, and have the desire to learn.
 It is very important to have the ability to set aside time each day to work on your coursework.

 The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law that governs educational records.
 It grants specific rights to students and regulates how institutions must handle educational record, including grades.
 The main focus of FERPA is to give students rights to see their records and to protect against disclosures of certain information without the student’s consent or specific legal authorization.
-For more information regarding FERPA visit the following website: http://www.registrar.illinois.edu/transcripts/ferpa.html
+Further information is available at https://registrar.illinois.edu/ferpa-fs.

 This message serves as your annual FERPA notification as required by law.